Last Minute Deal Intrepid | Barcelona to Rome

 • Enjoy plenty of free time in Rome to discover the ancient Colosseum, stroll through Vatican City and gaze up towards the gods inside St Peter's Basilica.

-• Hike in the majestic Spanish Pyrenees mountains, revelling in the fresh air, panoramic views and an exhilarating sense of freedom.
+• Hike in the scenic Spanish Pyrenees mountains, taking in the fresh air, panoramic views and an exhilarating sense of freedom.

 • Spend your free time in Barcelona visiting Gaudi's modern basilica, La Sagrada Familia – a Gothic masterpiece that embodies the city’s artistic and progressive heart.